FAQs

 • Can I change my insurance at any time?

 Absolutely.
-Our agency offers the flexibility to modify or switch your insurance coverage whenever necessary.
+As one of the top homeowner and automobile insurance agencies Katy, TX has to offer, Spiro Insurance Agency LLC offers the flexibility to modify or switch your insurance coverage whenever necessary.

-• What damage is not covered in a homeowners policy?
+• What damage is not covered in a homeowner's insurance policy?

-Flood damage is typically excluded from standard homeowners policies.
+Flood damage is typically excluded from standard homeowner policies.
 A separate flood insurance policy is required for this type of coverage.
+If you're looking for a homeowner insurance agent in Katy, TX, contact our team today to begin working together.

 • What types of insurance do you offer?